roytang/blog/content/post/2004/09/things-to-do.md

 **

-    &#8211; Cheese is, of course, the other computer, that's been busted for months now. &#8220;System failed memory check&#8221;, apparently.
+    &#8211; Cheese is, of course, the other computer, that's been busted for months now.
+"System failed memory check&#8221;, apparently.
 I know, I should just buy some new RAM and try it out, but I've burnt so much money replacing parts for that PC that I'm uber-cautious; I want to be sure what's wrong with it before doing anything.
 I need to find some free time to take the thing to a shop.
   * **

     Buy a cellphone